Technic-bot/tk_surveys/posts/2025/tkgc/survey_2025.md

 ## Twokinds questions

 Our second traditional set of questions on topic regarding for favorites of the comics and not so favorites.
 Only outlier this year is asking how you got into twokinds

+I did provide an 'other' field in some questions and some people gave quite the long comment there, left it on the graphs since i think it is a bit funny and is a bit annoying to remove

 ![Favorite Character](../../../graphs/2025/tkgc/tkgc_fav_char_catbar.png)
 ![Least Favorite Character](../../../graphs/2025/tkgc/tkgc_unfav_char_catbar.png)
 ![Favorite Race](../../../graphs/2025/tkgc/tkgc_fav_race_catbar.png)